Key facts

 Combine this extensive practical experience with a strong focus on applied research to graduate as a well-rounded professional.
 Learn how to apply research to your decision-making, become confident at critically analysing research and discover what it takes to conduct your own.

 Entry into the Master of Professional Psychology is competitive.
-That’s because Deakin is ranked in the top 1% worldwide for psychology, and leads all Victorian universities for education experience, learning resources and support services.
+That’s because Deakin is ranked #2 in Victoria for psychology^, and leads all Victorian universities for education experience, learning resources and support services.
 If you want to join a high-achieving group of students with a shared passion for exploring the human mind and helping others, the Master of Professional Psychology is the course to take your career forward.

 Learn more about your career options in psychology.